tekknolagi/isdt/assignments/02-cli-constructive.md

 * We can update individual C files without recompiling other C files (we do need to link them at the end, though)
-* By "changed", we mean that the file's modification time is newer than its target; the file contents may not have changed
+* By "changed", we mean that the file's modification time is newer than its target; the file contents may not have changed (see note about m-time below)

 This is a pretty standard set of features for build systems.
 Many people have put many years into making build systems great.
 Because we are dealing with